9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 also makes the name `length` available.

-The Haskell standard requires an implementation to be able to tell when several names refer to the same \"thing\".
+The Haskell standard requires an implementation to be able to tell when several names refer to the same "thing".
 For instance, the Bloom type is exported by `BloomFilter` and `BloomFilter.Easy`.
 If we import both modules and try to use Bloom, GHC will be able to see that the Bloom re-exported from `BloomFilter.Easy` is the same as the one exported from